WoodResourcesGroup/EPIC_AllPowerLabs/Biomass/README.md

     -   Aerial detection survey results from manually recording tree mortality from aircraft
     -   Methods described [here](http://www.fs.usda.gov/detail/r5/forest-grasslandhealth/?cid=fsbdev3_046721)

-### References

-1. Jenkins, J. C., D. C. Chojnacky, L. S. Heath, and R. A. Birdsey.
-"National-scale biomass estimators for United States tree species."
-For.
-Sci., vol. 49, no. 1, pp. 12-35, 2003.
-    -   Includes equations predicting biomass based on diameter at breast height for major classes of tree species
-    -   These equations were used to estimate biomass in drought mortality polygons

 Process and Scripts Order
 =========================